leetcode-python-java/leetcode-python-java/README.md

 ### What you will learn from this tutorial?
-* How rails start your application?
+* How does Rails start your application?

-* How rails process every request?
+* How does Rails process every request?

-* How rails combine ActionController, ActionView and Routes?
+* How does Rails combine ActionController, ActionView and Routes together?

+* How does puma, rack, Rails work together?

+* What's Puma's multiple threads?

-I should start with the command `$ rails server`.
-But I put this to Part 4.
-Because it's not interesting.
+I should start with the command `$ rails server`, but I put this to Part 4.
+Because it's a little bit complex.

-## Part 1: Your app: an instance of YourProject::Application.
+## Part 1: Your app: an instance of YourProject::Application
+Assume your Rails app class name is `YourProject::Application` (defined in `./config/application.rb`).

 First, I will give you a piece of important code.
 ```ruby
 # ./gems/railties-5.2.2/lib/rails/commands/server/server_command.rb